Rodney Peete: Regular season

+Playoffs

 Entertainment career

 After his retirement from the NFL, Peete became one of the hosts of the Fox Sports Networks sports talk show The Best Damn Sports Show Period alongside John Salley, Chris Rose, and Rob Dibble.
 In 2015, the Oprah Winfrey Network announced that they were making a docuseries on Peete and his family.

 Rodney Peete and his wife Holly Robinson Peete star in Lipozene commercials on television.

 In 2019, Rodney Peete co-hosted the Hallmark Kitten Bowl.

 Rodney Peete currently serves as co-host (alongside former KNBC sportscaster Fred Roggin) of Roggin and Rodney, on Los Angeles sports radio station KLAC radio (570AM), focusing on Southern California sports.

 Personal life

 Peete has been married to actress Holly Robinson Peete since 1995.
 They have four children.
-One of their children was diagnosed with autism at age three.
+One of their children, Rodney Peete Jr., was diagnosed on the autism spectrum at age three.
 He discusses his relationship with his autistic child in the June 2010 issue of Men's Health.
+As of 2023, Rodney Peete Jr. is now working for the Dodgers.

 Peete is the son of Willie Peete, former running backs coach of the Kansas City Chiefs and Chicago Bears.
 His brother is NFL coach Skip Peete.
 He is the son-in-law of late actor Matt Robinson, and the cousin of the late professional golfer Calvin Peete.